rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

     value[getIndex(id)]
     ```

-??? infos "Touch state" (deprecated)
+??? infos "Touch state (deprecated)"

     *This feature is deprecated, use `onTouch` instead*